Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Model and Framework

-In this subsection, we define the different specifics of simulation algorithms.
-We hope to design simulation algorithms that can deliver certain optimality guarantee, say, PGS, for any convex model without knowing further structure.
-A broad range of sequential simulation optimization algorithms consist of three parts. \begin{itemize} \item The \textbf{sampling rule} determines which system to simulate next, based on the history of simulation observations up to current time. \item The \textbf{stopping rule} controls the end of the simulation phase and is a stopping time according to the filtration up to current time.
-We assume that the stopping time is finite almost surely. \item The \textbf{recommendation rule} selects the system that satisfies the optimality guarantee based on the history of simulation observations. \end{itemize} The \textbf{model} of problem \eqref{eqn:obj} consists of the decision set $\mathcal{X}$, the space of randomness $(\mathsf{Y},\mathcal{B}_\mathsf{Y})$ and the function $F(\cdot,\cdot)$.
-We define the set of all models such that the objective function $f(\cdot)$ is convex on the discrete set $\mathcal{X}$ as $\mathcal{MC}(\mathcal{X})$, or simply $\mathcal{MC}$.
-Next, we define the class of simulation algorithms that can deliver solutions satisfying certain optimality guarantee for a given set of models. \begin{definition} Suppose the optimality guarantee $\mathcal{O}$ and the set of models $\mathcal{M}$ is given.
-A simulation algorithm is called an $(\mathcal{O},\mathcal{M})$-algorithm, if for any model $M\in\mathcal{M}$, the algorithm returns a solution to $M$ that satisfies the optimality guarantee $\mathcal{O}$. \end{definition} Using this definition, a $(\text{PGS},\mathcal{MC})$-algorithm is one that guarantees the finding of a solution that satisfies the PGS guarantee for any convex model without knowing further structure.
+In this subsection, we define different classes of simulation-optimization algorithms.
+We hope to design simulation-optimization algorithms that can deliver certain optimality guarantee, say, PGS, for any convex model without knowing further structure.
+A broad range of sequential simulation-optimization algorithms consist of three parts. \begin{itemize} \item The \textbf{sampling rule} determines which choice of decision variables to simulate next, based on the history of simulation observations up to current time. \item The \textbf{stopping rule} controls the end of the simulation phase and is a stopping time according to the filtration up to current time.
+We assume that the stopping time is finite almost surely. \item The \textbf{recommendation rule} selects the choice of decision variables that satisfies the optimality guarantee based on the history of simulation observations. \end{itemize} The \textbf{model} of problem \eqref{eqn:obj} consists of the decision set $\mathcal{X}$, the space of randomness $(\mathsf{Y},\mathcal{B}_\mathsf{Y})$ and the function $F(\cdot,\cdot)$.
+Next, we define the class of simulation-optimization algorithms that can deliver solutions satisfying certain optimality guarantee for a given set of models. \begin{definition} Suppose the optimality guarantee $\mathcal{O}$ and the set of models $\mathcal{M}$ is given.
+A simulation-optimization algorithm is called an $(\mathcal{O},\mathcal{M})$-algorithm, if for any model $M\in\mathcal{M}$, the algorithm returns a solution to $M$ that satisfies the optimality guarantee $\mathcal{O}$. \end{definition} We define the set of all models such that the objective function $f(\cdot)$ is convex (defined in the next subsection) on the discrete set $\mathcal{X}$ as $\mathcal{MC}(\mathcal{X})$, or simply $\mathcal{MC}$.
+Using this definition, a $(\text{PGS},\mathcal{MC})$-algorithm is one that guarantees the finding of a solution that satisfies the PGS guarantee for any convex model without knowing further structure.